 Asafoetida plant takes 10 to 12 years, depending on the climatic conditions, to set seeds.
 Since the root of this plant is narrow and straight; Therefore, unlike the candle plant, whose roots are ready for exploitation within three years after planting the seeds, it needs at least five years for its roots to thicken and be ready for cutting.

 In this regard, it is better to remove weeds mechanically during the first three years after planting in late April, May and June, and by weeding the weed inside the planting furrows and between planting rows to prevent occurrence.
 Eliminated competition.

-Also, repairing the path of planting atmospheres for better storage of rainfall is effective for better growth of asafoetida.
+Also, repairing the path of planting raceways for better storage of rainfall is effective for better growth of asafoetida.
 Another point to consider is not to collect the dried leaves of asafoetida plant at the end of the crop year; Because leaving plant debris increases soil organic matter and also prevents wind and water erosion of the field and helps maintain soil moisture.

 Harvest stage of asafoetida plant

 Asafoetida harvest is usually done five years after planting.
 The older the plant is, the more gum will be obtained due to the thickening of the plant roots.
 To harvest the gum, you must first allow all the active ingredients in the leaves of the plant to enter the roots, which usually occurs at the end of the growing season, the time of which varies depending on the climatic conditions of the planting area.